Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

+Using this fact, we will attempt to construct an assessment scheme and a best reaction function for each player such that if each player makes assessments at each step according to her assessment scheme and acts according to the best reaction to her assessment at each step, then the assessments of each player are calibrated with respect to the sequence of action profiles of the other player and the limit of the generated empirical distribution of action play does not belong to $C(\Gamma^*)$.

-Suppose player $2$ plays her actions in a cyclic manner starting with action I at step $1$, followed by II, III, IV and then again I and so on.
+Suppose player $2$ plays her actions in a cyclic manner starting with action I at step $1$, followed by actions II, III, IV and then again I and so on.
 Suppose player $1$'s assessment of player $2$'s action is $\mu_{odd} = (0.5,0,0.5,0)$ and $\mu_{even} = (0,0.5,0,0.5)$ at each odd and even step respectively.
-Then it is easy to see that player $1$'s assessments are calibrated.
+Then it is easy to see that player $1$'s assessments are calibrated with respect to the sequence of actions of player $2$.
 (Here player $2$ plays the role of Nature from the point of view of player $1$.)
 Since player $1$'s best reaction is action 0 to all her assessments, she would play action 0 throughout.
 The distribution $\mu^*$ is a limit point of the empirical distribution of action play and does not belong to $C(\Gamma^*)$.

+We have not described player $2$'s assessments.
+We would like to come up with an assessment scheme and a best reaction map for player $2$ such that if player $2$ forms assessments according to this assessment scheme and acts according to this best reaction map, then the sequence of her actions is the cyclic sequence that we require her to play and, further, player $2$'s assessments are calibrated with respect to the sequence of actions of player $1$ (which is the all $0$ sequence).
+However, it turns out that we cannot do so in this game.